Lawmakers investigating UAPs, or UFOs, remain frustrated after closed-door briefing with government watchdog

 Others struck a more positive tone.
 Rep. Robert Garcia, the top Democrat on the subcommittee, said he "would have loved to receive much more information," but added that "it's reasonable to say that everyone that was in the room received probably new information."

 Garcia and Grothmann unveiled a new bipartisan bill this week that would enable civilian pilots and personnel to report UAP encounters with the FAA, which would then be required to send those reports to the Pentagon office investigating the phenomena.
-The bill would also offer protections for those who come forward.
+The bill, known as the Safe Airspace for Americans Act, would also offer protections for those who come forward.

 Democratic Rep. Jared Moskowitz of Florida said the meeting was "the first real briefing that we've had, that we've now made, I would say, progress on some of the claims Mr. Grusch has made."